Should I Take a Gap Year? The Impact It Has on Your Money

 Recycle, Reuse, Rewear

 One way to save big is to be planet-friendly.
-Did you know the average American spends $100 per year on bottled water?
+Did you know the average American spends about $100 per year on bottled water?
 Buy yourself an insulated reusable water bottle in a color or design you love, and use it.

 Also consider that each of us typically spends almost $2,000 on clothes per year.
 Commit to wearing what you own or perhaps shopping second-hand (there are plenty of cool things to be found at thrift and vintage stores) to whittle that expense way down.